gjtorikian/selma/README.md

 The real power in Selma comes in its use of handlers.
 A handler is simply an object with various methods defined:

-- `selector`, a method which MUST return instance of `Selma::Selector` which defines the CSS classes to match
+- `selector`, a method which MUST return an instance of `Selma::Selector`, defining the CSS classes to match
-- `handle_element`, a method that's call on each matched element
+- `handle_element`, a method that's called on each matched element
 - `handle_text_chunk`, a method that's called on each matched text node

 Here's an example which rewrites the `href` attribute on `a` and the `src` attribute on `img` to be `https` rather than `http`.